Ben Loomis: Olympic career

 In 2016, Loomis won the silver medal in Nordic combined at the 2016 Winter Youth Olympics, which was the first U.S. medal in the sport at a Youth Games.
 Loomis was named the 2016 USSA Nordic Combined Athlete of the Year by the United States Ski and Snowboard Association.

 Nordic Combined Youth Olympics

 In 2018, Loomis was nominated for the 2018 Winter Olympics held in Pyeongchang, Korea, where he competed in all three events.

 2018 Winter Olympics Men's Gundersen LH HS140/10.0k

 Loomis was selected to represent the United States at the upcoming 2022 Winter Olympics in Beijing, China.

+World Championships

 Personal life

 Ben Loomis grew up ski jumping at the Flying Eagles Ski Club in Eau Claire, Wisconsin.
 After watching his older brother Adam try the sport, he followed suit.
 He started at age five and began traveling around the midwest for competitions.

 At the age of 15, Loomis moved to Park City, Utah, to ski and attend the Winter Sports School, from which he graduated.

-In 2019, Loomis was selected into the U.S. Army World Class Athlete Program and is a specialist with the Utah National Guard.
+In 2019, Loomis was selected into the U.S. Army World Class Athlete Program and is a Sargent with the Utah National Guard.